What Is Endovascular Surgery?

 We provide advanced neurologic care with a personalized approach.
 People throughout western Ohio choose us because we offer

 - Emergency and trauma care: Kettering Health has 13 emergency centers in western Ohio.
-If you need urgent endovascular surgery for a stroke or ruptured aneurysm, we can transfer you by ground or air to Kettering Health Main Campus.
+If you need urgent endovascular surgery for a stroke or ruptured aneurysm, we can transfer you by ground or air to Kettering Medical Center (will be Kettering Health Main Campus).

 - Innovative technology: We use the most advanced diagnostic equipment and imaging tools to perform procedures.
 This technology helps us pinpoint the complex structures in your brain, which leads to safer, more precise treatment.